Communication interface

 32

-The PDS Result for the given command. padded with zeros, this can be one of:
+The PDS Result for the given command.
+Padded with zeros, this can be one of:

 Get pallet result data